wayofthepie/blog-src/posts/2017-07-15-Zero-Downtime-Updates.markdown

 }

 ```
 That's it!
-This will build a three node container cluster.
+This will build a three node kubernetes container cluster.
 Breaking it down:

   * `provider "google"` : this says we want to use the
     [Google Cloud Provider](https://www.terraform.io/docs/providers/google/index.html).